LivanKov/MolSim/README.md

 ### Branch naming conventions

-- `dev-misc`: For miscellaneous updates like documentation, configuration, or small fixes.
-- `dev-<sheet number>`: For specific sheets handed out during the course, should be merged into master branch by deadline
+- `dev-<sheet number>`: For specific work sheets handed out during the course; should be merged into master branch by deadline.
-- `dev-<sheet number/task number>`: For specific tasks on a sheet, should be merged into specific sheet branch throughout the week
+- `dev-<sheet number/task number>`: For specific tasks on a work sheet; should be merged into specific work sheet branch throughout the week.
 - `dev-<feature-name>`: For specific features under development.
 - `dev-fix-<bug name>`: For fixing bugs that occur during the project.
+- `dev-misc`: For miscellaneous updates like documentation, configuration, or small fixes.

 ### Participants